john-cd/rust_howto/bk/src/categories/wasm/wasm_runtimes.md

 ## Rust Crates for WASM Runtimes

 This table focuses specifically on Rust crates that can be used as WebAssembly (WASM) runtimes, meaning they can execute WASM bytecode.
-This is distinct from tools used to *compile* to WASM (like `wasm-bindgen`).
+This is distinct from tools used to *compile* to [WASM][p-wasm] (like `wasm-bindgen`).

 The [`wasmtime`][c-wasmtime]⮳{{hi:wasmtime}}  runtime, backed by Mozilla, has become very popular and is a strong default choice for many projects.